CodeforNepal/nepalmap_app/DEPLOY.md

 # Updating the NepalMap server

 The current NepalMap server is updated manually.
-Here are the steps to update
+Here are the steps to update.

 ## Go to the directory for nepalmap
 ```